NCERT Solutions for Class 8 Science Chapter 8 – Free PDF Download

-- Indicate whether the following statements are True or False.
+1. Indicate whether the following statements are True (T) or False (F).

-c) The basic living unit of an organism is an organ.
+(c) The basic living unit of an organism is an organ.
+(T/F)

-Cytoplasm is a fluid that contains all the cell organelles such as the Mitochondria, Ribosomes, Golgi bodies, etc. It is present between the nucleus and the plasma membrane.
+The cytoplasm is a fluid that contains all the cell organelles, such as the Mitochondria, Ribosomes, Golgi Bodies, etc. It is present between the nucleus and the plasma membrane.
 It helps in the exchange of materials between cell organelles.
-It is made up of eighty percent water and is usually clear and colorless.
+It is made up of eighty per cent water and is usually clear and colourless.

 (b) Nucleus of a cell:

-The Nucleus is a double-membrane bound cell organelle present in eukaryotic cells.
+The nucleus is a double-membrane bound cell organelle present in eukaryotic cells.
 It contains the DNA, the genetic material.
-It is the command center of the cell and is spherical in shape.
+It is the command centre of the cell and is spherical in shape.
 It has the following components: